bojackhorseman0309/bojackHorseman0309/README.md

 I currently work as a Full Stack Developer.

 Hopefully when I start working on my personal projects you will see repos about software related to web dev, computer graphics, videogames, ML, DL and hopefully contribute to some open source libraries.

-The repos that you are seeing now are old college stuff, everything good is private (I swear) lmao 😂.

 <!--
 **bojackhorseman0309/bojackHorseman0309** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.